Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Model and methods

 In addition to the height $h$ of a walk, we examine its length $\bar{\ell}$ and time $\bar{t}$, which are defined respectively as the mean number of mutation fixation events, and of mutation events (leading to fixation or not), before the first fitness peak is reached.

 We obtain $\bar{h}$, $\bar{\ell}$ and $\bar{t}$ by two different methods: by numerically solving the equations from a first step analysis (FSA), and by numerical simulations.
-For details on the FSA, see Ref.~\cite{servajean2023} (section~2(b) of the main text and section~S2 of the Supplementary Material).
-Numerical simulations are performed using a Monte Carlo procedure.
-Note that we mainly simulate the embedded versions of the walks (i.e., we normalize the transition probabilities to all neighbors so that they sum to one, thus avoiding rejected moves) in order to save time and resources, except when computing the time $t$ of a walk.
+For details, see \cref{sec:fsa-si} of the Supplementary Material, and Ref.~\cite{servajean2023}.

 \paragraph{Characterizing steady state.} We are also interested in the impact of spatial structure on the long-term evolution of structured populations.
 As a first step to characterize it, we investigate the steady-state distribution associated to our walks on fitness landscapes.
 It provides the probability that the population features a given genotype after a sufficiently long time of evolution.
 Specifically, we define the steady-state effective population size of the population, as the size of a well-mixed population with the same steady-state distribution.